Gieß den Kiez

 CityLAB (a Technologiestiftung Berlin project)

-Precipitation overview: With the help of daily updated data from the German Weather Service, it is possible to display how much rainwater each tree has received within the last 30 days.
+Overview of precipitation: With the help of daily updated data from the German Weather Service, the system displays how much rainwater each tree has received in the last 30 days.
+The latest update displays this information together with the recorded watering in relation to the estimated water requirement.

 Further information: In addition, the platform contains a wealth of useful information on correct irrigation and tree population, as well as relevant links to recommendations from tree caring associations and loal municipalities.